 This burning of papers has become distorted in some accounts into a tale of the burning of records by the daughters of Patrick Matthew themselves, perhaps blaming their spinsterhood on the ostracisation caused by their father’s outlandish views (see here and comments following).
 This reminds us that family folklore is often suspect.
 In fact the opposite is true – Euphemia Matthew clearly took great care of these records in her lifetime, and it’s thanks to her that we have GD316.
 She is also mentioned as the keeper of the Oliphant genealogy by Millar (1890) (a copy of this genealogy is listed in GD316/10), and she was also consulted as a source of Matthew family history by Calman (1912).

 Most intriguing is the part of Hulbert’s letter that reports: “I saw and handled a letter from Darwin written on The Beagle but felt I couldn’t ask for such a precious letter.
 It was later destroyed!!”.
 Could this be an early letter from Darwin to Matthew?
 Could it be proof of a correspondence between Darwin and Matthew, long before their first officially recognised correspondence of 1860?
 In fact, this appears highly unlikely.
 If Matthew had indeed been in possession of such a letter, why did he not mention it in any of their known public or private correspondences?
 Why did he, on the contrary, publically state in 1860 that “I have not the least doubt that, in publishing his late work, he believed he was the first discoverer of this law of Nature”, in response to Darwin’s claim that he had never heard of Matthew’s views?
-More likely, then that the letter Hulbert saw was from the later (post 1860) private correspondence between Darwin and Matthew, and that either Hulbert or the occupant of ‘Barns of Woodside’ had wrongly supposed that it was written on The Beagle.
+It is more likely, then, that the letter Hulbert saw was either a facsimile of a Beagle letter written to someone else, or was from the later (post 1860) private correspondence between Darwin and Matthew, and wrongly supposed by either Hulbert or the occupant of ‘Barns of Woodside’ to have been written on The Beagle.

 Matthew Saga by documents in GD316/16, and in particular by gd316_16_26_00001_pm_immediatefamilytree1.jpg and gd316_16_26_00002_pm_immediatefamilytree2.jpg.
 It’s unclear who drew the tree and when, but it includes PM’s grandchildren so it is likely to be contemporaneous with that generation.
 The tree starts with PM’s paternal grandfather (also called Patrick Matthew), who had 6 children including John Matthew, father of PM.
 It appears that PM had 5 sisters: Margaret, Catherine, Euphemia, Jane and Agnes, but no brothers.
 It is known that PM and his wife Christian were first cousins (see, for example, Calman (1912)).
 In another example of a first-cousin marriage, PM’s sister Euphemia is marked as having married her cousin Thomas Patrick Matthew (son of John Matthew’s brother Thomas).
 There are no birth or death dates given in this tree.